-Balled-and-burlapped trees lose a significant portion of their root system when dug at the nursery.
-As a result, trees commonly exhibit what is known as "transplant shock."
+Balled and hurlapped mess lose a significant portion of their root system when dug at the nutsery.
+As a result, nees commonly exhibit what is known as "transplant shock."
 Transplant shock is a state of slowed growth and reduced vitality following transplanting.

-Container trees may also experience transplant shock, particularly if they have circling (girdling) or kinked roots that must be cut.
-Proper site preparation, careful handling to prevent further root damage, and good follow-up care reduces transplant shock and promotes faster recovery.
+Container trees may also experience transplant shock, particularly if they have circling or kinked more that must be can.
+Proper she preparation, careful handling to prevent further root damage, and good follow-up care reduces transplant shock and promotes faster recovery.